 Does your child struggle with handling difficult emotions?
-Learn how to teach coping skills for kids to help them manage big feelings on their own.
+Learn 5 coping skills for kids to manage these big feelings on their own.
+By Amy Wruble

-My 7-year-old came home from summer camp the other day in a horrible mood.
+My 7-year-old came home from summer camp in a horrible mood.

 She called me names, kicked her little sister for no reason, and stomped around yelling for a solid 20 minutes.
 Since she doesn’t normally act this way, I figured something must have happened to upset her, but it took a while to unravel the details.

-Sometimes I think my number one job as a parent is to teach my kids to cope with their big feelings.
-Many times in daily life, kids have to deal with disappointment, worry, fear or anger, such as:
+Sometimes I think my number one job as a parent is to teach kids to cope with their big feelings.
+Many times throughout the day, they have to deal with disappointment, worry, fear or anger, such as:

 - An unfamiliar experience, like a new sitter or school